redreamerlab/NFTTaipeiSideEvent/README.md

-# How To Share Your Evenrts in NFT Taipei
+# How To Share Your Events in NFT Taipei

 # Procedure
 1. Create an event in your Google Calendar